-\descrplain{How Fast?} In addition to reaching higher, attacks also make a keyword to reach trends faster than other trends.
-To measure this, we subtract the median time of tweets posted before the associated keyword reaches trends list for the first time from the time it reaches trends which we name as \textbf{speed} of a trend. \Figref{fig:howfast} shows that the speed of attacked trends is much higher and concentrated around 5 minutes which amounts to the time Twitter refreshes the trends list.
-This suggests that the attackers do not even start some sort of discussion before the target keyword, but just attack with enough bots to make it reach to the trends suddenly.
+In addition to reaching higher, attacks also make a keyword reach trends faster than other trends.
+To measure this, we subtract the median time of tweets posted before the associated keyword reaches the trends list for the first time from the time it reaches trends which we name the \textbf{speed} of a trend. \Figref{fig:howfast} shows that the speed of attacked trends is much higher and concentrated around 5 minutes which amounts to the time Twitter refreshes the trends list.
+This suggests that the attackers do not even start some sort of discussion before the target keyword, but just attack with enough bots to make it reach the trends suddenly.